wazuh/wazuh-documentation/source/installation-guide/distributed-deployment/unattended/unattended-elasticsearch-clusterinstallation.rst

 .. include:: ../../../_templates/installations/elastic/common/enable_elasticsearch.rst

 Run the Elasticsearch's ``securityadmin`` script to load the new certificates information and start the cluster.
-To run this command, the value ``<elasticsearch_IP>`` must to be replaced by the Elasticsearch installation IP:
+To run this command, the value ``<elasticsearch_IP>`` must be replaced by the Elasticsearch installation IP:

 .. code-block:: console